 When it is used correctly, aluminium has a longer lifespan than most other construction materials, including carbon steel, galvanized steel and copper.
 Its durability is excellent.
-It is also generally superior to the other materials in highly sulphurous and marine atmospheres.
+It is also generally superior to the other materials in highly sulphurous and marine enviroments.

-• Galvanic corrosion.
-In severe environments, especially those with high chloride content, attention must be paid to the risk of galvanic corrosion.
+- Pay attention to the environment: In severe environments, especially those with high chloride content, attention must be paid to the risk of galvanic corrosion.
 In such areas, some form of insulation between aluminium and more noble metals, such as copper or stainless steel, is recommended.